XingyuJinTI/Skeleton-based-cyclist-hand-signal-and-attention-recognition/README.md

 # Skeleton based cyclist hand signal and attention recognition

-The skeleton based behavour recognition algorithm is for autonomous vehicles to identify:
+We developed a skeleton based behavour recognition algorithm and a new Cyclist Behaviour Recognition dataset for **autonomous vehicles** to identify:

 - cyclists hand signals/gestures for their intention of next move
 - cyclists' attention/notice, i.e. whether the cyclist notice vehicles beside or behind them